-Upskirting is defined as someone taking a picture under another persons clothing without their knowledge, with the intention of viewing their genitals or buttocks, with or without underwear.
+Upskirting is defined as someone taking a picture under another person's clothing without their knowledge, with the intention of viewing their genitals or buttocks, with or without underwear.
 The intent of upskirting is to gain sexual gratification or to cause the victim humiliation, distress or alarm.
-If this is between pupils, we will follow the peer on peer abuse procedure.
+It is a criminal offence.
+Anyone of any gender, can be a victim.

-If staff in the school are made aware that upskirting has occurred, then this will be treated as a sexual offence and reported accordingly.
+If staff in the school are made aware that upskirting has occurred, then this will be treated as a sexual offence and reported accordingly to the DSL and onwards to the police..

-There are behaviours that would be considered as sexual harassment which may be pre-cursors to upskirting.
-The use of reflective surfaces or mirrors to view underwear or genitals will not be tolerated and the school will respond to these with appropriate disciplinary action and education.
+Behaviours that would be considered as sexual harassment which may be pre-cursors to upskirting, such as the use of reflective surfaces or mirrors to view underwear or genitals, will not be tolerated and the school will respond to these with appropriate disciplinary action and education.